siderolabs/talos/website/content/v1.1/kubernetes-guides/configuration/replicated-local-storage-with-openebs-jiva.md

         - rw
 ```

-Apply the machine config to all the nodes as below:
+Apply the machine config to all the nodes using talosctl:

 ```bash
 talosctl -e <endpoint ip/hostname> -n <node ip/hostname> patch mc -p @patch.yaml
 ```

-To install the system extension the node needs to be upgraded.
+To install the system extension, the node needs to be upgraded.
 If there is no new release of Talos, the node can be upgraded to the same version as the existing Talos version.

 Run the following command on each nodes subsequently: